rdkcentral/aamp/test/utests/ReadMe.md

 ## Pre-requisites to building:

-AAMP installed using install-aamp.sh script which:
+AAMP installed using install-aamp.sh (-c if code coverage is neeeded) script which:
  - installs headers from dependent libraries
  - installs GoogleTest and GoogleMock
  - installs jq